 There’s something about seeing real-life people (not models hired by the company) with products that raises that trust level.

 If a company has an active social presence filled with relatable customers showing off products, chances are I’m more likely to subscribe too- wouldn’t you?

 4. Keep shoppers engaged

-I’m sure you’ve heard this before- it costs five to twenty five percent more to acquire a new customer than to keep an existing one.
+I’m sure you’ve heard this before- it costs five to twenty five times more to acquire a new customer than to keep an existing one.

 But, subscription customers are in a league of their own.
 Because we realize that they’re so important to our businesses, we will offer free trials, discounts, and other incentives to get customers to sign up.